foodlz/laravel-firebase-auth/README.md

 });
 ```

-On `config/auth.php` set your api guard driver to 'firebase'.
+On `config/auth.php` set your api guard driver to 'firebase' and the model to firebase User class

 ```php
     'guards' => [